 ‘Then we’re neighbours,’ he said.
 ‘I am from Old Town.
 I didn’t know the Chatelaine had Societor maids.’
 A cunning smile.
 ‘In truth she doesn’t, so who are you?’

 Seusea took two slight steps to her right, then launched herself backward.
 Her back hit hard iron and she fell to the ground, whooping in pain.
 The fellow roared with laughter and roughly lifted her from the floor.
-‘Chiasm’s balls, lass!
+‘Chon’s balls, lass!
 What were you trying to do?’
 With one large hand, he swept her hood back, knocking her skullcap off.
 Seeing her blonde hair, he whistled.
-‘What kind of antemery devil are you?’
+‘What kind of antemery delight are you?’

-‘I’m no antemery!’ she shot back.
+‘I’m no antemer!’ she shot back.
 ‘How about you leave me be, so I can do the work the Chatelaine requires me to do.’
 Ruefully, she glanced behind her.
 She hadn’t seen the grid-work on the window.
 The bars were deceptively thin, but they were there.

 ‘You’re a rat in the house,’ the fellow said.
 ‘Blonde devil.’
-While Seusea stood numb with resignation, he yanked down on the robe, tearing it off her.
+While Seusea stood numb with resignation, he yanked down on the robe, tearing it from her.
 It fell in tatters at her feet.
 ‘I don’t wish to ravish you, lass as you’re going to be a quite willing madam this eve, aren’t you?’

 ‘Why do you need that?’